imnaifu/old-page/static/data/articles/front_end/questions.md

 - content, padding, border, margin

 ## css reset, normalize.css
-- different browser has different default stlye, these two are used to eliminate the default style to make ur interface look the same at different browser
+- different browser has different default style, these two are used to eliminate the default style to make ur interface look the same at different browser
 - difference is css reset everything, normalize.css remain part of it